Generating Business Ideas Made Easy With These Tips

 Elon Musk has thought of the future and the challenges it already presents.
 For instance, ecological upheaval means that we should divest from fossil fuels.

 Electric cars like Tesla could be the answer to our future transportation problems.
 Batteries will be needed to fuel these cars.
 And people will want to fly, perhaps even to space.
-Thinking way outside the proverbial box means that Elon Musk started SpaceX to make traveling in space more affordable and faster.
+Thinking way outside the proverbial box means that Elon Musk started SpaceX to make travelling in space more affordable and faster.

 Think of environmental challenges and protection from ecological disasters.
 If you are into insurance, this could be an interesting niche market.
 Maybe there’s an untapped demand for areas in danger of flooding due to climate change.

 Examine any issues already arising: energy production, agricultural needs, or population ageing.
 Think of transportation and how driverless cars could be the answer to many problems.
 Again, there is no need to actually devise a driverless car.
-But think, for example, of the implications a driverless car could have in insurance, city planning, or mobility for older people.

 Before you jump on your adventure